 Address: Mt Katahdin, Northeast Piscataquis, ME 04462

-Within the Presidential Range of the White Mountains, Mount Washington boasts the highest peak in northeastern USA.
+Within the Presidential Range of the White Mountains, Mount Washington boasts the highest peak in the northeastern USA.
 Every year, millions of climbers work their way up to the summit while another million use the Mount Washington Cog Railway to get to the top.

-Looking at the height of Mauna Kea for a technical perspective, the base of the mountain on the ocean floor to the peak rises 13,845 ft above sea level which means that Mauna Kea is taller than Mount Everest.
+Looking at the height of Mauna Kea for a technical perspective, the base of the mountain on the ocean floor to the peak rises 13,845 ft above sea level, which means that Mauna Kea is taller than Mount Everest.

 Address: Mauna Kea Access Rd, Hilo, Island of Hawaii, HI 96720